 Maps and Journey Planner

-The Department for Planning, Transport and Infrastructure DPTI (State Government) maintain a system of maps of cycling facilities over the whole metropolitan area called Bike Direct.
+The Department for Planning, Transport and Infrastructure DPTI (State Government) maintains a system of maps of cycling facilities over the whole metropolitan area called Bike Direct.
 These maps are comprehensive and show all cycling facilities across Council boundaries.

 The Cycle Instead Journey Planner generates cycling routes using the Bikedirect network consisting of main roads, bike lanes, local streets, off-road paths and some unsealed paths.
 The tool allows the user to customize the route type to suit rider confidence levels and ability.